-- A property within the estate takes longer to sell than anticipated, or does not sell - HM Revenue & Customs makes enquiries in relation to any of the returns submitted in relation to the estate - The estate is not wholly based in the UK - The estate is insolvent or partially insolvent - There is a significant number of people who are entitled to receive a distribution from the estate.
+- A property within the estate takes longer to sell than anticipated, or does not sell - Share certificates or the deeds to property are lost. - HM Revenue & Customs makes enquiries in relation to any of the returns submitted in relation to the estate - The estate is not wholly based in the UK - The estate is insolvent or partially insolvent - There is a significant number of people who are entitled to receive a distribution from the estate.